 Kimberly Bartosik and her collaborators are dedicated to offering outreach and engagement opportunities as a means to create deeper connection and dialogue between her work and the local community.
 Whether that is through master classes, audience discussions or engaging with groups that are not in a presenter’s existing dance audience demographic, the company is happy to working with presenters and their education departments to tailor outreach activities for maximum outreach.

-RESIDENCY OPPORTUNITIES WITH LOCAL FAITH-BASED ORGANIZATIONS IN CONJUNCTION WITH: I hunger for you,
+RESIDENCY OPPORTUNITIES IN CONJUNCTION WITH: I hunger for you

-The company offers a variety of outreach activities geared towards reaching out to local faith-based leaders, relitious groups and/or univeristy Religious Studies departments.
-Activities include informal showings followed by a discussion with the creators and audience, participating in panel discussions with religious and secular leaders and moderated post-show talks on the themes explored in I hunger for you.
+As an inaugural year recipient of NEFA/NDP’s Community Engagement Fund Award, the company offers a variety of outreach activities geared towards reaching out to local faith-based leaders and/or Religious Studies departments.
+Activities include open rehearsals, informal showings followed by a discussion with the creators and audience, panel discussions with faith-based community leaders, and moderated post-show talks on the themes explored in I hunger for you.

 Technique classes for Dancers: The company offers contemporary technique classes that include, but are not limited to Cunningham Technique and movement approaches developed by Trisha Brown, Shen Wei, and John Jasperse.
 Bartosik also offers her own technique class, defined by her distinct mix of technical rigor from her years with Cunningham, infused with somatic practice drawn from her work in Susan Klein Technique.

 Class for non-Dancers: For Bartosik, teaching – communication through bodies- breaks down barriers and allows for communication on different, non-verbal levels.
 She and her company teach to who is in the room (dancers+non dancers), using her ideas and movement approach to inspire conversation about art, its value in society, and the artist’s responsibility to engage with the world around them.